-9.6.
-Sensitivity Studies
+9.7 Sensitivity Studies

-Sensitivity to MCP and IMPS algorithm parameters.
-We first vary the profile interval length to study its impact on MCP and IMPS' performance (Figure 15).
-A shorter initial profile interval length (1 and 5 Million) leads to less stable MPKI and RBH values, leading to inaccurate estimation of application characteristics.
-In contrast, a longer profile interval length causes a number of pages to be allocated prior to computing channel preferences.
-A profile interval length of 10M cycles balances these downsides of shorter and larger intervals and provides the best performance.
-We also experimented with different execution interval lengths (Figure 16).
-A shorter interval leads to better adaptation to changes in application behavior but also higher overhead due to page migration if application characteristics are not stable within the interval.
-A longer interval might miss changes in the behavior of applications.
-A 100M-cycle interval ensures a good balance and provides good performance.
+Sensitivity to MCP/IMPS algorithm parameters.
+We first vary the profile interval length to study its impact on MCP and IMPS' performance (Figure 14).
+A short initial profile interval length leads to less stable MPKI and RBH values, and hence potentially inaccurate estimation of application characteristics.
+In contrast, a long profile interval length causes a larger number of pages to be allocated prior to computing channel preferences.
+A profile interval length of 10M cycles balances these downsides of short and long intervals and provides the best performance.

+We also experimented with different execution interval lengths (Figure 15).
+A shorter interval leads to better adaptation to changes in application behavior but could potentially result in more pages being on non-preferred channels.
+In contrast, a longer interval might miss changes in the behavior of applications.
+Though execution interval lengths of 100M and 200M cycles both provide similar (and the best) system performance, because an interval length of 100M cycles captures application phase changes better, we use that.